amordahl/satune/README.md

 The first step of the process is to generate the ground truth datasets, as described in Section II.

-4. Navigate to `/home/satune/satune/experiments/tools/cbmc`. (there is a corresponding folder for jbmc, jayhorn, and symbiotic in the tools directory, which contain similar scripts to those described below).
+4. Navigate to `/home/satune/satune/experiments/tools/cbmc`.
+(There is a corresponding folder for jbmc, jayhorn, and symbiotic in the `tools` directory, which contain similar scripts to those described below).

 Ground truth generation is done by the `run_exp.py` script.
 It accepts a single parameter, a number in the range [1,10].
 This integer tells the script which split of the dataset to use (the numbers correspond to the the task lists in `/home/satune/satune/experiments/metadata/tasks`; c-tasks-p{}.txt for C tasks, and java-tasks-p{}.txt for Java tasks, where {} should be replaced with a number).
 The script will run each configuration of the tool listed in the configuration file (in CBMC's case, this is `Configs-21opts-t3-CA-actual.txt`).